 Jillian Goodrich is a licensed School Psychologist (NCSP).
 Jillian holds a Certificate of Advanced Graduate Studies degree in School Psychology from Worcester State University.
 She is certified by the Massachusetts Department of Education and the National School Psychology Board.
 She is currently a district-wide School Psychologist for the Winchendon Public School District, working with children from kindergarten to twelfth grade.
 Jillian has extensive experience conducting psychoeducational evaluations for children and adolescents of all age and exceptionalities.
 She has a particular interest/experience in neuropsychology and is looking forward to furthering her education, and experience within this field.
 Along with her expertise in the evaluation process, she has experience in school-based group counseling and behavioral/academic interventions.
 Some examples of services provided in group counseling include: anger management, coping with anxiety/stress, and social skills development.
 She really enjoys working with a variety of students and is dedicated to improving outcomes for all students.
 Jillian started working at the Peter Pan Center for Social & Emotional Growth this past summer facilitating the Social Saplings Summer Program for preschool through kindergarten-age students.
 Jillian is available for parent consults, parent workshops/training, and independent psychoeducational testing and evaluations.
 To reach Jillian directly, call 978/501-6813, or email email@example.com.

-The focus of the Peter Pan Center is to provide the most natural peer and social setting possible for kids to learn and practice in.
-Our social groups look like any typical after school activity, but offer extra layers of support to reinforce prosocial behavior and teach effective problem solving techniques.
+The social coaching approach at the Peter Pan Center provides the most natural peer and social setting possible for kids to learn and practice in.
+Our social groups look like any typical indoor recess or after school activity, but offer extra layers of support to reinforce prosocial behavior and teach effective problem solving techniques.
 We pre-teach, re-teach and reinforce social skills while children or teens interact as they would at recess or in a community-center based program.
-Our purposeful approach to incidental teaching has assisted many children in gaining social confidence, increasing social intelligence, finding social success and generalizing what their social learning to other settings.
+Our purposeful approach to incidental teaching has assisted many children in gaining social confidence, increasing social intelligence, finding social success and generalizing their social learning to other settings.
+To contact Kristen directly, call 508/331-2927.

 We also offer many other services including: parent and professional development training, school observations and consultations, home visits and more.